adjeri/flutter_earthquake_map/README.md

 This is a flutter application that displays all the recent earthquakes around the world on a Google Map.
 On tap of a marker, it displays the magnitude of the earthquakes and where it happened.
-Earthquake data come from https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/2.5_day.geojson API
+Earthquake data come from this [API](https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/2.5_day.geojson) Please add your Google Map API key following instructions [here](https://pub.dev/packages/google_maps_flutter)

 ## Useful